pnsn/MarinersQuake/README.md

 # MarinersQuake
 Python script to plot a pretty seismogram for media use.
-Needs packages pytz and obspy which can be installed with: pip install pytz obspy
+Don't forget to change the path in the very first line.
+This needs packages pytz and obspy which can be installed with: pip install pytz obspy